-Does a good night’s rest and your body’s circadian rhythm impact glycemic control?
+Effects of sleep in diabetes: does a good night’s rest and your body’s circadian rhythm impact glycemic control?

+Sleep association with type 2 diabetes plays a major role in blood glucose control and how the body responds to insulin, therefore sleep duration and sleep quality is important in adults with type 2 diabetes.
+Studies have shown an increase in sleep disturbances and poor sleep quality in these adults.
 In modern society, inappropriate sleep and wake cycles are more prevalent in adults with type 2 diabetes due to work shifts and 24-hour access to engage in activities that disturb the circadian rhythm.
 With type 2 diabetes being on the rise and obesity as its leading cause, there are nearly 90 million individuals with prediabetes in the U.S. Research has shown that short and long sleep duration and poor sleep quality can lead to higher glucose levels in prediabetes, but further studies have not been done on the association between sleep duration, sleep quality, and inappropriate sleep and wake cycles (e.g., jet lag, shift work) and uncontrolled glucose levels, higher BMI, and increased blood pressure in adults with prediabetes or recently diagnosed untreated type 2 diabetes.